impactorbitco/handbook-main/content/ims/policies/HR/Statutory Vacation Leave.md

 ### Recording and Tracking

-1. **Leave Management System**: All annual leave requests and approvals will be recorded and tracked using Green Orbit Digital's leave management system.
+1. **Leave Management System**: All annual leave requests and approvals will be recorded and tracked using Impact Orbit Creative Group's leave management system.
 Employees are responsible for accurately documenting their leave requests and ensuring that their leave balances are up to date.
 2. **Balance Monitoring**: Employees can view their accrued leave balances, remaining entitlement, and usage history through the leave management system.
 It is the employee's responsibility to monitor their leave balance and plan their leave accordingly.

 ### Special Circumstances